Frequently Asked Questions

 We recommend bringing enough clothes so you don't have to do laundry during the trip.
 You won't be sweating much, so it should be pretty easy.

-Americans do not need a visa for travel in Iceland.
+Americans do not need a visa to travel in Iceland.
 Non-American participants should check with their government or nearest Icelandic Embassy to find out if they need a visa.

 Iceland uses the Icelandic Krona (ISK) as its currency.
 As currency exchange rates fluctuate, we ask that you refer to the following website for daily exchange rates: www.xe.com.
 ATMs are also widely available that distribute the local currency and this is what we recommend as your primary source of cash while traveling.
 Please make sure you bring at least $200 USD in cash as emergency money, just in case you have trouble with the ATMs or lose your bank card.
 Major credit cards are accepted in most shops, but they may charge a 2-4% transaction fee.
 Visa and MasterCard are useful for cash advances in an emergency situation.
 Please note that, if you are carrying U.S. Dollars, they should be in good condition (i.e., not torn, wrinkled, or marked on in any way) and printed recently.